About the Program

-The four program emphasis areas of Animal Science, Agribusiness, Agronomy, and Horticulture allow students to focus their study.
+The five program emphasis areas of Animal Science, Agribusiness, Agronomy, Horticulture, and Equine Studies allow students to focus their study.
 Agricultural teaching is, by nature, a hands-on endeavor.
 This philosophy is embodied in labs, class exercises, practica, internships, and independent research.
 These diverse delivery methods allow students to apply theory in a practical, real-world setting.
 This broad preparatory approach is underscored by a comprehensive liberal arts base to prepare graduates for a wide range of career opportunities.
 Students interested in a career in primary or secondary school teaching may study Animal Science or Horticulture and minor in Teacher Education.

-The curriculum incorporates a variety of topics to prepare students for opportunities in the field of Agriculture, and includes courses such as:
+The curriculum incorporates a variety of topics to prepare students for opportunities in agriculture, including:

 - Introduction to Animal Science